petershin/liferay-learn/docs/courses/latest/en/commerce-architect/building-the-b2c-storefront/creating-the-shop-page.md

 1. Inside the first module of the grid, drag and drop a Search Bar fragment from the left menu.

-1. Go to its Styles section from the right sidebar menu and set its Margin Top to `3.5rem`.
+1. Go to its *Styles* section from the right sidebar menu and set its *Margin Top* to `3.5rem`.

 1. Click *Actions* (![Actions](../../images/icon-actions.png)) on the fragment, and choose *Configuration*.

 1. Set the scope to *Everything* and click *Save*.

-1. Drag and drop the following widgets below the search bar one below the other:
+1. Drag and drop the following widgets below the search bar, one below the other:

    1. Category Facet
    2. Price Range Facet